dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
 // La chaleur se propage comme une harmonie cachée, révélée par le calcul. <br>
 // Toute vibration, tout monde, peut être décomposé et reconstruit par ses ondes. <br>
 // Nous devenons l’échafaudage.
-Vous serez rappelé. <br>
+Tu seras rappelé. <br>
 // Heat spreads as a hidden harmony, revealed through calculation. <br>
 // Every vibration, every world, may be decomposed and rebuilt through its waves. <br>
 // We become the scaffolding.
 You will be recalled. <br>